sevkioruc/docs/docs/example use cases/github-access-control.md

 #### repository actions

-In this example we examined one of the main functionalities can user made on any github repository.
-These are pushing to repo, reading & viewving repo and deleting that repo.
-If we think that is a private repository,
+In our schema, we examined one of the main functionalities can the user make on any GitHub repository.
+These are pushing to the repo, reading & viewing the repo, and deleting that repo.

 We can say only,

 - Repository owners can  ``push`` to that repo.
-- Repository owners, whom is also need to have administrative role or be an owner of parent organization, can ``read``.
+- Repository owners, who also need to have an administrative role or be an owner of the parent organization, can ``read``.
 - Repository owners or administrative roles in an organization can ``delete`` the repository.

 ```